Donald Tusk: Domestic policy

-During the 2007 parliamentary election campaign and initially when he entered office, Tusk promised to continue the free market policies, streamline the bureaucracy, enact long-term stable governance, cut taxes to attract greater foreign business ventures, encourage Polish citizens living overseas to return to Poland, and privatise state-owned companies.
-Later in office, Tusk changed his views on the role of taxation in the functioning of the state and his government never cut any taxes.
+During the 2007 parliamentary election campaign and initially, when he entered office, Tusk promised to continue the free market policies, streamline the bureaucracy, enact long-term stable governance, cut taxes to attract greater foreign business ventures, encourage Polish citizens living overseas to return to Poland, and privatize state-owned companies.
+While in office, Tusk changed his views on the role of taxation in the functioning of the state and his government never cut any taxes.
 Instead, it raised VAT from 22% to 23% in 2011, increased the tax imposed on diesel oil, alcohol, tobacco and coal, and eliminated many tax exemptions.
 The number of people employed in public administration also grew considerably.
 By 2012, the value of foreign investments in Poland had not matched the peak level attained in 2006–07, before Tusk entered office.
 The number of Poles living abroad in 2013 was almost the same level as in 2007.

-During his government, Tusk oversaw Austerity programme.
+During his government, Tusk oversaw the austerity programme.

 The construction of a more adequate and larger national road network in preparation for the UEFA 2012 football championships was a stated priority for Tusk's government.
-On 27 October 2009, Tusk declared that he wanted to partially ban gambling.
+On 27 October 2009, Tusk declared that he wanted to ban gambling partially.
 During the 2009 swine flu pandemic, Tusk defended his government's decision not to purchase swine flu vaccine, citing the lack of testing by pharmaceutical companies and its unavailability to be purchased freely through the market.
-Tusk criticised other nations' responses to the pandemic.
-"The eagerness of some countries seems to be excessive and disproportionate to the real epidemiological situation", Tusk stated, referring to the pandemic's relatively low fatality rate.
+Tusk criticized other nations' responses to the pandemic.
+"The eagerness of some countries seems to be excessive and disproportionate to the real epidemiological situation," Tusk stated, referring to the pandemic's relatively low fatality rate.

-Tusk is moderately conservative on social issues.
-He is opposed to legalising abortion on demand, believing that current Polish legislation on abortion at that time (which allowed for legal abortion only when the pregnancy threatens the woman's life or health, when the foetus is seriously malformed, and when the pregnancy results from rape or incest) protected human life best.
-Tusk has publicly stated that he opposes euthanasia.
+Tusk was moderately conservative on social issues for a long time.
+He was opposed to legalizing abortion on demand, believing that current Polish legislation on abortion at that time (which allowed for legal abortion only when the pregnancy threatens the woman's life or health, when the fetus is seriously malformed, and when the pregnancy results from rape or incest) protected human life best.
+Tusk had publicly stated that he opposed euthanasia.

+In June 2022, Tusk changed his stance on abortion, supporting a bill that would legalize abortion up to 12 weeks.